Micha-L-Davis/Micha-L-Davis.github.io/reading-notes/README.md

   A script is a series of instructions read line by like by a computer in order to perform a task.
 In order for a computer to accomplish any task it must be told every minute step along the way.
 To peform tasks with a computer it is necessary to break large tasks into smaller, specific sub tasks.
 This is often done with a [flowchart](https://mundrisoft.com/tech-bytes/flowchart-in-software-engineering-testing/).

 #### B: How do computers fit in with the world around them?
   Computers rely on using data to form a model of a given object.
-Each object can have properties that contain data about the object, methods which provide instructions for performing specific tasks using those properties, and events which interperet a user's interactions with the computer into responses from the model.
+Each object can have properties that contain data about the object, methods which provide instructions for performing specific tasks using those properties, and events which interpret a user's interactions with the computer into responses from the model.
   In order to make a web page interactable, the code of a script uses a model of the web page based on the HTML tags present within it.

 #### C: How do I write a script for a web page?